advanced-security/cbom-action/README.md

-# Crypto Bill of Material Action
+# Crypto Bill of Materials Action